m-d-upm/strela_pynq/README.md

+# strela_pynq

-Dependencies
+## Dependencies

   * `linux-xlnx` tag `xilinx-v2025.2`
   * GCC 13.3.0

-[Xilinx/AMD are bad](https://wiki.archlinux.org/title/Xilinx_Vivado) hence we need to dedicate and entire VM to their software.
+[Xilinx/AMD are bad](https://wiki.archlinux.org/title/Xilinx_Vivado) hence we need to dedicate an entire VM to their software.

 ```